 Archetypes add meaning to brands

 Considering and applying archetypes to brands helps distil and define a brand’s personality.
 Archetypes came to popular consciousness through the work of Swiss psychiatrist and psychotherapist, Carl Jung – the founder of modern psychology.
-An archetype is collectively inherited unconscious idea, pattern of thought, behaviour, image, etc., that is universally present myths, legends, literature and art.
+An archetype is collectively inherited unconscious idea, a pattern of thought, behaviour, image, etc., that is universally present myths, legends, literature and art.
 Archetypes are neither good nor bad, they simply exist.
 Although the number of archetypes is limitless, there are a few notable, recurring archetypes, “the chief among them being” (according to Jung) “the shadow, the wise old man, the child, the mother … and her counterpart, the maiden, and lastly the anima in men (the feminine side in a man’s psyche) and the animus in women (the masculine side in a woman’s psyche)” (5).

 Humans automatically inherit archetypes and enrich them based on our own experiences.
 These archetypal images call people to fulfil their basic human needs and motivations.
 Mark and Pearson (6) summarised these needs along two axes: belonging/enjoyment versus independence/fulfilment and stability/control versus risk/mastery.